material-motion/material-motion/starmap/specifications/plans/SpringTo.md

 One or more one-dimensional springs pull a property's current value to a provided `destination`.

-If a `configuration` is provided then the associated spring's configuration should be updated to match the provided values.
+Configuration should be initialized to a default set of values as defined below.

     Plan SpringTo {
       property
       destination
-      configuration (optional)
+      configuration
     }

 ## Types